Snoring and Sleep Apnea Treatment West Orange

 If you answered affirmatively, you might have obstructive sleep apnea (OSA), a serious sleep breathing disorder that affects nearly 25 million people across the United States.
 OSA can become life threatening if left untreated.

 At Northfield Dental Group, we are sleep apnea experts.
-We provide a range of treatment options for those suffering from sleep apnea in the Livingston, West Orange, Short Hills and the greater Northern New Jersey area.
-From traditional sleep apnea treatments to innovative oral appliance therapy, Drs.
-Stein, Widmayer and Shapiro provide patients with a wide variety of OSA therapies covered by both private medical insurance and Medicare.
+We provide a range of snoring solutions for those suffering from sleep apnea in the West Orange, Livingston, Short Hills and the greater Northern New Jersey area.
+From traditional sleep apnea treatments to innovative oral appliance therapy, Dr. Stein, Dr. Widmayer, and Dr. Shapiro provide patients with a wide variety of OSA therapies covered by both private medical insurance and Medicare.
 Northfield Dental Group provides comfortable OSA treatment options that can often eliminate the need for invasive surgery or the use of a noisy CPAP (continuous positive airway pressure) machine with a bulky mask.